 You also forgo the expertise of a professional real estate agent who could save or earn you money by pricing your house right and negotiating with potential buyers.

-A National Association of Realtors (NAR) report indicates that the median sale price for a FSBO home was $260,000, which is 7% less on average than properties represented by an agent.
+A National Association of Realtors (NAR) report indicates that the median sale price for a FSBO home was $225,000, compared to $330,000 for properties represented by an agent.

 What if I need to sell my North Carolina home fast?

 One of the most convenient ways to sell a home fast is HomeLight’s Simple Sale platform.
-You can skip repairs, showings, and commissions and receive a no-obligation cash offer in as little as 72 hours.
+You can skip repairs, showings, and commissions and receive a no-obligation cash offer in as little as a week.
 If you accept the offer, you can close in as few as 10 days.